“A wall of windows with a view that will take your breath away”

 Enjoy rocky hillsides and open meadows as you make the push upwards towards the obvious pass of the Hidden Lake Peaks ridgeline.
 This notch, or saddle, provides hikers with their first views of Hidden Lake.
 Be sure to take a moment and appreciate the spectacular scene in front of you.
 The namesake lake, whose opposite shores create the illusion of an infinity pool falling into nothingness, will be the center of attention, with a crowd of impressive peaks (Forbidden, Boston, Sahale, Johannesburg) watching closely in the distance.

 To reach the lookout, which you can clearly see from here on, continue for a half-mile up the narrow, rocky terrain.
 This section is the most likely to contain a solid snowpack if you are hiking in early summer.
 Remember to keep the fire tower remains in respectable condition, as lots of work has been done through the years in hopes of maintaining its historical, scenic allure.

 Suggested Gear List

-We’ve found that the gear required for a safe and enjoyable hike to Hidden Lake Lookout will vary considerably based on the season.
+We’ve found that the gear required for a safe and enjoyable hike to the lookout will vary considerably based on the season.
 Those who choose to explore this trail anytime from October through June will need to carry additional equipment and should be confident in basic mountaineering skills, route finding, and traveling over windswept snow.
 Remember, regardless of the weather or time of year, there are certain essentials that you should always have with you.
-Below is a sample checklist of gear we might bring for a standard day-hike to Hidden Lake Lookout during summer months.
+Below is a sample checklist of gear we might bring for a standard day hike to the lookout during the summer months.